atxwang/atxwang.github.io/_posts/2026/never lose jope.md

 -
 i stopped wanting to kill myself for two reasons: hospitalization and inpatient care.

-the purpose of a post-suicide attempt hospitalization is ostensibly to check your vitals and make sure that whatever pills you tried to overdose on didn't take you down too many notches.
+the purpose of a post-suicide attempt hospitalization is ostensibly to check your vitals and make sure that whatever pills you tried to overdose on didn't take you down too many notches. the main benefit for me (i was basically perfectly fine as a result of my nonlet

 when i was moved to inpatient i continued to read voraciously, mainly because